abeliani/translated-slug-helper/README.md

 ## Examples

 ### Example of offline driver
-Blog posts often require a slug to generate a link.
-We can use a transit driver which simply transliteration the symbol table for example: u-у and vice versa.
+Blog posts often require a slug to generate a url.
+We can use a transliteration driver which simply transliteration the symbol table for example: u-у and vice versa.

 ```php
 $slug = new TranslatedSlugHelper(